 *Oftentimes the cultural perimeters determine how a person comes into their own narrative truth.
 In other words, you really have to have a first hand experience with this thing.
 Moving forward.

 a1)Shakespeare in the Bush

 An American anthropologist set out to study the Tiv of West Africa and receives a different spin on the play Hamlet.
 Everyone else in the world must or should interpret experiences exactly as we do.
 Naiive realism.
 This is where cross cultural perspective comes in.

-An auspicious symbol of luck, well-being which is most frequently associated with temples and shrines in the East; Hinduism, Buddhism, Jainism
+An auspicious symbol of luck, well-being which is most frequently associated with temples and shrines in the East; Hinduism, Buddhism.

 Acquired vs achieved status

-People can be positioned in the structure of social stratification based on individual merits, as well as, who Lower-upper class refers to "new money" which was made from ground up business ventures, for example.
-The organized life.
+People can be positioned in the structure of social stratification based on individual merits, as well as, who they marry.
+Lower, middle, upper class with sub-classifications such as the occupational class.
+Lower-upper class refers to "new money" which was made from ground up business ventures, for example.
+In other words, this is the organized life.

 More than xx or xy

 The traditional model for biology is based on how one is born ie girl (presumably) but the transgender collective is gaining enormous biological footing and traction through the effects of BPA products, for example.
 Gender tends to cover an enormous spectrum of expressive traits ranging from masculine to feminine.
 These may or may not be related to identity or sex let alone sexual orientation, which is yet another matter.